noawe-boi/NoahsObsidianSync/Physics IA2 Grade 11.md

 - Discuss the limitations of the original experiment (reliance on human hearing).
 -
-While this experiment was successful in calculating the speed of sound to $\pm$ $2.1$% uncertainty and $4.21$% error compared to the accepted value of 343m/s, it relied heavily on a persons ability to find the harmonic frequency by ear, which differed from person to pers
+While this experiment was successful in calculating the speed of sound to $\pm$ $2.1$% uncertainty and $4.21$% error compared to the accepted value of 343m/s, it relied heavily on a persons ability to find the harmonic frequency by ear, which differed from person to person.
+This also limited the number of harmonic that were able to be tested as high frequency sounds were either too difficult to perceive, or impossible to perceive by humans.

 - **Justification for Modification:**